Di Maria and PSG team-mate have homes broken into during clash with Nantes

-Angel Di Maria and an as of yet unnamed Paris Saint-Germain team-mate had their houses broken into during Sunday's game with Nantes.
+Angel Di Maria and an as of yet unnamed Paris Saint-Germain team-mate had their houses broken into during the 2-1 loss to Nantes.

 Di Maria was taken off midway through the second half at Parc des Princes, after a curious discussion between officials – including sporting director Leonardo, who appeared visibly angry – in the stands, and the coaching staff on the touchline over the phone.